tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/fizz_buzz/README.md

 # Fizz Buzz

 Write a script that prints the numbers 1 to 100 in the console.
-But for multiples of three, print `Fizz` and for multiples of five, print `Buzz`.
+For multiples of three, print `Fizz` and for multiples of five, print `Buzz`.
 For numbers that are multiples of both three and five, print `FizzBuzz`.

 ## Notes to the Interviewer